volterraedge/terraform-provider-volterra/docs/resources/volterra_apm.md

 `aws_site_type_choice` - (Optional) Virtual F5 BIG-IP APM service to be deployed on AWS Transit Gateway Site.
 See [Site Type Choice Aws Site Type Choice ](#site-type-choice-aws-site-type-choice) below for details.

 `baremetal_site_type_choice` - (Optional) Virtual F5 BIG-IP APM service to be deployed on App Stack Bare Metal Site.
 See [Site Type Choice Baremetal Site Type Choice ](#site-type-choice-baremetal-site-type-choice) below for details.

-### Admin Password Blindfold Secret Info Internal

-Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

-`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

-`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

-`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

 ### Advertise Choice Advertise On Internet